With five in just a three-mile radius, local microbreweries are becoming staples in multiple Northside neighborhoods.

 “I think everyone is on that same thought of supporting local beer.
 We’re not trying to put each other out of business,” said Bier.
 To him, the presence of multiple breweries sprouting up in such close vicinities to one another allows the city a chance to become “a destination of sorts for beer drinkers.”

 *According to the Brewer’s Association there is no specific number to define a microbrewry versus a nanobrewery.
 However, a microbrewery is classified as any brewery that makes less than 15,000 barrels annually.
 Nanobreweries tend to be identified as smaller, entrepreneurial operations.

 Editor’s Note: Rivertowne on the North Shore is a brewpub, for the Rivertowne microbrewery.
-However they do not brew anything site, everything is received from their brewery in Export, PA.
+However they do not brew anything on site, everything is received from their brewery in Export, PA.